I love bread. A good bread I mean 🙂 it’s the basic food since always, and it can enhance whatever you eat next to eat.

 - 500 g flour (I used a Bio stone ground flour from Mulino Marino, the “Buratto” Tipo 2, W290 and 12,2% proteins, which always gives a great flavor to whatever I prepare)

-- 350 ml still water, from a bottled water, but the exact amount depends also on the flour you choose (so it’s a 70% hydration, probably with this flour I could go up easily to 75-80% too making the maturation time a little bit faster, but already with 70% I had a good and light result)
+- 400 ml still water, from a bottled water, but the amount depends also on the flour you choose (so it’s a 80% hydration in this case)

 - First of all we have to prepare the first dough/biga (I suggest you to prepare it in the evening).
 Sift the strong flour, reduce the fresh yeast in powder with your hands, and add it too.
 Add the 70 ml water (at room temperature) and start mixing.
 You just have to make a soft dough, so in a fast time it will be ready.
 Place it in a bowl, cover with a plastic wrap and place it in your cooler room, the ideal temperature is about 18 °C. Let it grow for about 12 hours.